wekan/wedraw/README.md

 # WeKan ® - Open Source kanban

-WeKan prototype with Excalidraw.
+WeKan prototype with dependency visualization.
 Made with Meteor 3 and React.

 ## Downloads